webscout-io/site/README.md

 ## 2.1 Ontology

-The Webscout world comprises three interconnected ontological components: Selectors, Artefacts, and Fingerprints. **Selectors** refer to the web elements that our search engine can process, which currently include URLs, domain names, and IP addresses. **Artefacts** represent the technical information our search engine identifies about the searched selector.
-Lastly, **Fingerprints** are artefacts processed in a way that makes it possible to identify, classify, and pivot between related systems on the internet.
+There are three distinct yet interconnected concepts that are important to understand when using Webscout: Selectors, Artefacts, and Fingerprints.
+If you have prior experience with (cyber) intelligence or OSINT analysis, these are most likely very familiar to you. **Selectors** refer to the inputs that our search engine can process, which currently include URLs, domain names, and IP addresses. **Artefacts** represent the technical information our search engine identifies about the searched selector, and **Fingerprints** are artefacts processed in a way that makes it possible to identify, classify, and pivot between related systems on the internet.

-> [!Question]
-> So if I identify an interesting fingerprint on a selector and then search on that fingerprint in the search engine, doesn't that make the fingerprint a selector? 🤔

-Well... yes.
-Bear with us.
-Hopefully it will all makes sense when you get started with Webscout.
-For now, the most important thing to note is that Webscout is an online tool to make sense of URLs, Domain Names, and IP-addresses.
-The next couple of sections will delve deeper into the ontological concepts of Selectors, Artefacts, and Fingerprints to offer a more comprehensive understanding of these components work in our system.

 ### 2.1.1 Selectors